 Estimate the number and type of families that will benefit from the proposed activities Estimated service levels are at 150 households with rental assistance and 36 households with site-based supportive services.
-Location Description 350 South Fifth St. Room 307M City Hall Planned Activities The City is allowed 3% of program year HOPWA funding to administer the program of which the City will use \$50,000, and Subrecipients are allowed 7% of their respective funding amount to administer their programs.
-The City will prioritize renewals of existing projects.
-Existing projects with renewable funding are Metropolitan Council HRA tenant-based rental assistance at an estimated level of \$590,402 and JustUs Health tenant-based rental assistance at an estimated level of \$950,865.
+Location Description 350 South Fifth St. Room 307M City Hall Planned Activities The City is allowed 3% of program year HOPWA funding to administer the program of which the City will use \$81,000, and Subrecipients are allowed 7% of their respective funding amount to administer their programs.
+Third Party Contractors/Subrecipients/Subgrantees = \$2,647,970 plus any increase in estimated award reflected in official HUD award.
+Project renewals for existing programs are a priority of the Minnesota HIV Housing Coalition.
+Grants & Special Projects Administration = \$81,000 The City prioritizes renewals of existing projects.
+Existing projects with renewable funding are Metropolitan Council HRA tenant-based rental assistance at an estimated level of \$590,402 and Rainbow Health tenant-based rental assistance at an estimated level of \$950,865.
 The balance of funds available will be issued through a request for proposals for priorities consistent with MN HIV Housing Coalition priorities.
-31 Project Name MPHA High Rise Fire Sprinkler Retrofit Target Area Goals Supported Provide decent affordable housing Needs Addressed Affordable Housing Funding CDBG: \$1,000,000 Description Support sprinkler installation in four of the 11 public housing high-rise buildings.
-The project will receive \$1,000,000 of reprogrammed CDBG funds from older High Density Corridor Housing project budget allocations.
-Target Date 5/31/2022 Estimate the number and type of families that will benefit from the proposed activities 656 households will be supported by this work.
-Location Description 1627 South 6th Street (one of the four Cedars Highrises) 630 Cedar Avenue South (one of the four Cedars Highrises) 600 18th Avenue North (Lyndale Manor) 2121 Minnehaha Avenue (James R. Heltzer Manor)